-Backyard Camping Ideas and Tips
+7 Essential Backyard Camping Ideas and Tips

 By Sarah Parker Ward

-- Prepare for Knicks and Cuts: Hey, you’re in the great outdoors, and small cuts often come with that territory.
+- Prepare for Minor Knicks and Camping Injuries: Hey, you’re in the great outdoors, and small cuts often come with that territory.
 Bring some essential supplies – think BAND-AID® Brand Adhesive Bandages and some NEOSPORIN® -- just in case a sliver from a roasting stick strikes.
 This way you won’t let a simple first aid matter spoil the mood and send you bounding back through the house for something as simple as a bandage.

 - Tell Tall Tales: Storytelling has been a part of camping out since people have been sleeping under the stars.
 Don’t know any tall tales of your won?
 Google a few campfire stories beforehand and memorize the main points for a more spontaneous rendition.
 Your kids will be amazed.

-- Disconnect/Connect: Before fully winding down for the night, enjoy some time simply talking under the stars.
+- Disconnect from Your Phone: Before fully winding down for the night, enjoy some time simply talking under the stars.
 Whether truly under the stars or snuggled into your sleeping bags in the tent, take advantage of the peacefulness to really talk with your children.
-Keep your cell phone in the house & just embrace the chance to get to know them.
+Keep your cell phone in the house & just embrace the chance to get to spend quality time with them.

-©Johnson & Johnson Consumer Inc. 2016
+©Johnson & Johnson Consumer Inc. 2019